Saudization: Challenges

+The main challenge that Saudization faces is that Saudi employees demand better working conditions than expats, as it is expected for expats to work with no weekends and with 10–12 hour shifts.
+In terms of salary, expats accept a lower salary than their Saudi counterparts, as they send most of their wages to their home country, where the cost of living is lower than in Saudi Arabia.
+As Saudi businesses became addicted to low cost labor that could live with low working conditions, there was no incentive to automate and improve working conditions.
+For example, most gas stations do not have self-service fueling stations, and there is also no self-service in shops and supermarkets.
+Another example is garbage collection and street cleaning, which is done in a primitive way requiring manual labor in low working conditions.

-At least some observers (Harvey Tripp and Peter North) have called the Saudization efforts "desultory" and stated that Saudi businesses complain that native Saudis are unwilling to take service and manual labor jobs and unable to take skilled technical jobs for which they are not educated.
-Most graduates were trained in religious subjects.
-As of 2009, only about 20 percent of the kingdom's graduates were in technical and scientific fields.
-One Saudi employer complained to a Western journalist (Max Rodenbeck) "I want to hire Saudis, but why would I hire someone who I know won't show up, won't care, and can't be fired."
-When legislation reserved employment for Saudis in certain designated industries (taxi driving and selling gold) the laws "were fairly quickly rescinded" when the targeted industries "degenerated, almost immediately, into chaos" after guest workers were replaced by Saudis with "no job knowledge and little inclination to work."
+Some observers have called the Saudization efforts "desultory", stating that Saudi businesses find native Saudis unwilling to take service and manual labor jobs.
+One Saudi employer complained to a Western journalist, Max Rodenbeck: "I want to hire Saudis, but why would I hire someone who I know won't show up, won't care, and can't be fired?"
+When legislation reserved employment for Saudis in certain designated industries such as taxi driving and selling gold, the laws were quickly rescinded when the targeted industries "degenerated, almost immediately, into chaos" after non-native workers were replaced by Saudis with "no job knowledge and little inclination to work."
 One effect of the program has been to create a black market for visas for foreign workers estimated at $1500 or more (as of 2008), as Saudization enforcers attempt to limit the issue of work visas and private businesses seek to circumvent that limit.
 In 2014, Arab News reported that the failure to meet the Saudization target had led to thousands of businesses being shut down, and to others meeting the goals by "cooking the books" by hiring Saudis who do no actual work.

 The first phase of Saudization went into effect in September 2018, wherein car dealerships and sellers of clothing, furniture, and household utensils would employ locals in approximately 70% of sales jobs.
 The reform is expected to create 60,000 jobs for Saudis.
 However, the demand is for 700,000 positions by 2020.
 The Saudi private sector is still in a very difficult phase, being dominated mostly by foreigners.